Find the poisoned wine bottle from 1000 similar wine bottles using 10 test strips that each change color when a drop of poisoned wine falls on it.

 The Poisoned Wine Bottle Riddle

 You have 1000 bottles of wine.
 One is poisoned.
-You also have 10 test strips that can detect poison by changing its color with a drop of the poisoned wine on it.
+You also have 10 test strips that each can detect poison by changing its color with a drop of the poisoned wine on it.
 The poison takes an hour to show up on the strips.
 You need to find the poisoned bottle within an hour to save yourself from being poisoned.
 How do you do it?

 Solution to the 1000 Poisoned Wine Bottle Riddle